-Please note that the Edgar Allan Poe House National Historic Landmark is open on weekends and will remain open every Friday, Saturday, and Sunday (11am-4pm, last entry 3:40) through December 18.
-We will then close for the winter.
+Please note that the Edgar Allan Poe House and Museum is open every Thursday, Friday, Saturday, and Sunday (11am-4pm, last entry 3:40).
 Follow Poe Baltimore on Facebook for updates on our schedule and events.
 As well, you can join our mailing list to be notified of special open weekends and events around town!

 A National Historic Landmark